attacker145/LTE-modem-AT-command-tester/README.md

 Interact with the modem:

-The script will prompt for AT+ commands or execute predefined commands.
-Example interaction:Enter an AT+ Command (Press Enter to skip): AT+CREG?
-Response: +CREG: 0,1

 Use the "SINGLE COMMAND" tab to enter any AT+ command (e.g., AT+CREG?) and view the modem's response directly.

 ![single_command](https://github.com/user-attachments/assets/bd60947b-81f2-48dc-b67c-9f2c68af4bf9)